stereokai/amok/getting_started.md

 ```sh
 $ amok --browser chrome http://localhost:4000
 ```

-If the browser is already running and listening for connections on the port defined by `--debug-port` it will open a new tab in that browser, if not it will start a new browser process listening for debug connections on the port defined by the `--debug-port` option.

 If you don't have the browser installed in a default vendor location, you can set the full path of the executable with the `<BROWSER>_BIN` environment variable.